cicero78M/Cicero_V2/docs/frontend_login_scaling.md

 - `role` can be `admin`, `operator` or other roles required by the dashboard.
 - `status` is `true` when the account is active.
 Admin registrations start as `false` and must be approved via WhatsApp.

  - `client_id` links an account to a specific organisation if needed.
-- `whatsapp` stores the contact number for operator verification.
+ - `whatsapp` stores the contact number for operator verification and should contain digits only.

 ## 2. Registration Endpoint